 Use Impact Resistant Packaging

-Packing is often the smallest line item in your shipping budget, but it’s actually the most important.
+According to a leader in Australian interstate freight services packaging is often the smallest line item in your shipping budget, but it can at times actually be the most important.
 How you package your shipments can mean the difference between everything arriving safely and navigating a complex shipping claim.
 With that in mind, your packaging should always be in good condition, and the right size and shape to adequately hold the items with enough room for proper impact protection.

 In fact, impact protection is one of the most important aspects of safe transport.
 Without the right protection — whether that be bubble wrap, air pillows, foam, or some combination of methods — your shipments can be damaged at the slightest bit of mishandling.
 For especially sensitive shipments, invest in impact recorders to use on cartons, which indicate when rough handling has occurred.
 These are especially important for shipments of potentially hazardous goods, serving as another reminder for proper handling.